dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-08-02-implications-of-outlawing-bitcoin.md

 Share your address with someone else, and you are ready to receive your first sats.
 Keep in mind that you don't have to share the address in this exact format.
-You can encode it as a QR code, as a number, as emojis, as an audio file, or as braille.
-You can put it in your invoice, display it on your homepage, in your profile, send it via a messaging application, or tattoo it on your body.
+You can encode it as a QR code, as a number, as emojis, as an audio file, or as braille.[^4] You can put it in your invoice, display it on your homepage, in your profile, send it via a messaging application, or tattoo it on your body.
 It is just information.
 It can be represented in countless ways.

-🕊 🤙 ⛸ 🏂 🌾 🍊 📠 🙍‍♂️ ⛸ 🌄 🔩 🏋 😮 🤦‍♀️ 🚵 🎾

-[^4]

-{% include image.html name="qr.png" caption="Easier to read for computers." %}
+{% include image.html name="qr.png" caption="Easier to read for computers." alt="Use Lightning." %}

 {% include image.html name="braille.png" caption="Easier to read for blind people." %}

+{% include image.html name="emojis.png" caption="Easier to read for millenials." alt="🕊 🤙 ⛸ 🏂 🌾 🍊 📠 🙍‍♂️ ⛸ 🌄 🔩 🏋 😮 🤦‍♀️ 🚵 🎾" %}

 Also, keep in mind that you do not have to be online to receive sats.
 The sats won't be sent to you directly.
 Someone will sign a message